null

 Along with external protection like glasses and filters, you can increase your internal blue light protection.
 There’s a specific part of the center of the retina, called the macula, that can be damaged by blue light.
 Macular pigment is a protective layer that absorbs blue light before it reaches the macula and damages it, and this protective pigment is made up of two powerful antioxidants called zeaxanthin and lutein.
 Macular pigment is dense when it’s healthy, and to keep its density up, we need to support it through dietary intake of zeaxanthin and lutein.

 Unfortunately, these two important antioxidants are scarce in our diet.
 In fact, we’d need to eat 20 ears of corn a day to get the amounts of zeaxanthin our eyes need!
 That’s why many eye care professionals recommend supplementation for their patients.
-EyePromise® is the #1 doctor-recommended eye vitamin company, and our products are designed with the amounts of zeaxanthin and lutein our eyes need to maintain a healthy macular pigment.
+EyePromise eye vitamins are crafted and trusted by doctors across the country, and our products are designed with the amounts of zeaxanthin and lutein our eyes need to maintain a healthy macular pigment.
 For screen time specifically, we have EyePromise Screen Shield™ Pro for adults and Screen Shield Teen for kids.

 Learn more about the Screen Shield line.